ematty246/ematty246/README.md

 ### 📦 What I’m Up To:

-🚀 Working on **cutting-edge training platforms** to empower developers with hands-on experience.
+🚀 Building **engaging training platforms** that empower developers with hands-on learning experiences.
-🛠 Active **contributor to Spring Boot and Microservices**.
+🛠 Contributing to **Spring Boot, Microservices, and TCF initiatives**.
-🎯 Stay engaged with **cricket, video games & innovative problem-solving**.
+🎯 Energized by **cricket, video games & tackling complex challenges**.

 ### 🛠️ Tech Stack